Code-Institute-Submissions/PeterSvk1-project1/Readme.md

 3. Accessibility -- I confirmned colors and fonts are easy to read and it passed lighthouse in devtools

 <img src="readme_pics/validation.jpg" alt="pic7"/>

+# Deployment:
+1. This site is deployed to github pages.
+2. Here are steps: In the gihub repository, go to the settings tab.
+There on the left side find pages and click on it.
+Then in pages tab click on branch and select main.
+Then wait till link to your website is generated